Good afternoon, friends, music lovers, thrill seekers, conversation.

 Amnesty isn't amnesty anymore.

-Uh cut and run doesn't mean cut and run, and of course, killing Zarkawi and getting rid of him is meaningless.
+And of course, killing Zarkawi and getting rid of him is meaningless.

-Anything they can do to detract from American victory and achievement, the drive-by media and the American left will do.
+Anything they can do to detract from American victory and achievement, the Drive-By Media and the American left will do.

 So now that we've got this new successor, will the Huffington Post give him a chance to blog to tell us what his plans are?

-Somebody who'll give this guy a position so he can write about his plans.
+Got somebody who'll give this guy a position so he can write about his plans.

-Al Qaeda's plans at the same time rip the Bush administration and the infidels and the Western culture and so forth.
+Al-Qaeda's plans at the same time rip the Bush administration and the infidels and the Western culture and so forth.

 I mean, I know it's a long shot, but I would not be surprised.